 Also Featured in:

 Whether you’re interested in fun cocktails, graffiti, billiards, or vegan food, Tattooed Mom has it all.
 Try the top-selling Nashville hot chicken sandwich, featuring gluten-based “chicken” that’s doused in Nashville-style hot sauce.
 Pair it with tots for the ultimate T-Mom experience, and wash it all down with a cocktail like the Cosmo Cloud, a cosmopolitan that’s poured over a cup of strawberry cotton candy.
-Tattooed Mom is open daily for outdoor and indoor dining, takeout, and delivery.
+Tattooed Mom is open daily for outdoor and indoor dining.

 Philadelphia, PA 19147